NIFTy-PPL/NIFTy/docs/source/start.rst

 Domains
 .......

-One of the fundamental building blocks of the NIFTy4 framework is the /domain/.
+One of the fundamental building blocks of the NIFTy4 framework is the *domain*.
 Its required capabilities are expressed by the abstract :py:class:`Domain` class.
 A domain must be able to answer the following queries: